Free Printable: Low Carb & Keto Food List

 How To Make Keto Chocolate Cake

-- Beat butter and sweetener.
-In a large bowl, beat together the Besti allulose and butter, until fluffy.
+- Cream butter and Besti.
+In a large mixing bowl, beat together Besti and butter with a hand mixer, until fluffy.

-- Add wet ingredients.
-Beat in eggs one at a time, then almond milk, sour cream, and vanilla.
+- Add the wet ingredients.
+Beat in eggs, one at a time, then almond milk, sour cream, and vanilla.

-- Add dry ingredients.
-Beat in almond flour, cocoa powder, and baking powder.
-The batter will not be very liquid or very thick – somewhere in between.
+- Add the dry ingredients.
+Beat in almond flour, cocoa powder, and baking powder until the cake batter is smooth.

-- Bake almond flour chocolate cake.
-It’s done when the top springs back and an inserted toothpick comes out clean.
-Cool completely right in the pans, then run a knife along the sides and flip to release.
+- Bake.
+Bake until an inserted toothpick comes out clean.
+Cool completely in the pans, then run a knife along the sides and flip to release.

-- Make the best keto chocolate cake frosting.
-Find the full recipe for keto chocolate frosting here.
-(And plenty of frosting tips below!)
+- Make the frosting.
+Follow the keto chocolate frosting recipe here.

-- Add toppings if desired.
-Feel free to decorate with more chocolate frosting (not my strong suit!) or with fresh berries like I did!
+- Add toppings.
+Feel free to decorate with more chocolate frosting (not my strong suit!), sugar-free sprinkles, or with fresh berries like I did!

 - An icing spatula makes it easier to apply frosting.
 Using one reduces sticking and helps it go on evenly.